Black Belts

 There is a very misconceived idea that a black belt is like superman, to obtain a black belt under a style that has a grading system does not mean that a person is a expert, but by far they have just completed their basic training and although Martial Arts movies and displays are good for the promotion of the Arts they as yet have a lot to answer for.
 The best Martial Artist will perform demonstrations of what they are capable of and to achieve the end result of what is required of them to perform these feats takes years of training, practice, self discipline and sweat.
 A black belt is not gained overnight, in weeks or months but takes years to earn.

-The aim of the Australian Formfighting Organisation is not to put up the walls within the different fields of Martial Arts.
+The aim of the Australian Formfighting Martial Arts is not to put up the walls within the different fields of Martial Arts.
 But that of which is to unite Australian Martial Artist and make them realise that we have a lot to offer Australia and the rest of the world.

 The time has gone where we have to rely on the overseas influence to maintain our standard, but must realise that we, as Australian Martial Artists have a lot to offer the world, to help them maintain theirs